abhimanyugupta90/GKE-POC/README.md

 Dockerfile - this file has the base image for knoteapp frontend and NodeJs backend.
 MongoDB is used as the database for stoting the details

 tfscripts/ - this folder contains all the scripts that will bring up the GKE cluster.
-You can modify the variables.tf file to add values specific to your project.
-             account.json file has is the credentials file for service account being used.
+You can modify the variables.tf file to add values specific to your project.account.json file is the credentials file for service account being used.
 You will need to use your own json file.